-For more complete information on these topics, see the Derby Developer's Guide .
+For more complete information on developing a system using Derby, see the Derby Developer's Guide.

 Overview

 Derby is a database management system (DBMS), accessed by applications through the JDBC API.

 Included with the product are some standalone Java tools and utilities that make it easier to use and develop applications for Derby.